Suitable for children

 Melbourne and Sydney

 Tickets to The Merry Widow in Melbourne and Sydney are available as part of a Season Package.
-Add it to your calendar and you'll be notified when single tickets go on sale in January.
+Single tickets on sale Tuesday 16 January 2018.
+Add The Merry Widow to your calendar and you'll be added to the waitlist for priority access.

 Scenario Robert Helpmann